feldjay/truiSMS/README.md

 ## Getting Started

 This project uses Python 3.6.2.
 To use the Twilio webhook during development, you will need to spin up an introspected tunnel to your localhost.
-I recommend using [ngork](https://ngrok.com/download). _You will need to create a [Twilio](https://www.twilio.com/try-twilio) developer account_ to receive testing credentials and configure a phone number to receive messaging requests from your tunnel's URL route.
+I recommend using [ngork](https://ngrok.com/download). **You will need to create a [Twilio](https://www.twilio.com/try-twilio) developer account** to receive testing credentials and configure a phone number to receive messaging requests from your tunnel's URL route.

 ### Prerequisites

-All dependencies are versioned and maintained in a requirements file.
-To install project requirements, run:
+All dependencies are declared in ```install_requires``` and pulled from PyPi on installation.
+To install the project with all requirements, run:

 ```
-$ pip install -r requirements.txt
+$ python setup.py develop
 ```

 ### Installing